 Once you have planned the steps to complete your goals (from your Project Planner (PDF)) and times for studying each subject, you will need to assign a goal for each study period.

-These goals can be entered in your planner, or you can print out the Weekly Planner (PDF), enter the goals, and post it on the wall or keep it in your binder.
+These goals can be entered in your planner, or you can print out and enter your project steps on the Weekly Planner (PDF) and post it on the wall or keep it in your binder.
 You can also make a list of goals to complete today, using a Prioritized To-do List (PDF) list.
 It doesn't matter which method you use, as long as it works for you and you always know your study goal.

 You will also need to identify the required materials and environment, so that you will be able to collect all the required materials and be prepared to focus and concentrate on completing the task at hand.